 How long your personal information will be kept

 We will hold your personal information securely and retain it from the child /young person’s date of birth until they reach the age of 25, after which the information is made inaccessible to system users or securely destroyed.

 Reasons we can collect and use your personal information

 We collect and use your personal information to comply with our legal obligations, and to carry out tasks in the public interest.
-If we need to collect special category (sensitive) personal information, we rely upon reasons of substantial public interest (safeguarding of children and of individuals at risk, and equality of opportunity or treatment), for the management of social care systems or services, and for the establishment, exercise or defence of legal claims whenever courts are acting in their judicial capacity.
+If we need to collect special category (sensitive) personal information, we rely upon reasons of substantial public interest (safeguarding of children and of individuals at risk, and equality of opportunity or treatment), for the management of social care systems or services, for scientific or historical research purposes or statistical purposes, and for the establishment, exercise or defence of legal claims whenever courts are acting in their judicial capacity.

 These legal bases are underpinned by acts of legislation that dictate what actions can and should be taken by local authorities, including: The Education Act 1996, The Localism Act 2011.

 - teams within KCC working to improve outcomes for children and young people

 - commissioned providers of local authority services (such as youth services, NEET support, mental health services and education services, including The Education People)